digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 <!-- presenter notes

-In a base-10 decimal system, we use position to determine a value.
-So here, we have four individual decimal values, 1, 2, 0 and 0.
 We know that this represents “1 thousand, two hundred” because the 1 is in the “thousandths” place, which we know to be four positions left from the very right.
-And to sometimes make base-10 numbers more readable, we'll place a convenient comma to group together three places.
+And to sometimes make base-10 numbers more readable, we'll place a  comma to group placement groups in threes.

-Binary works similarly in that we use bits value and their positions to determine their overall value, but it works in a slightly different manner, which we’ll explore in a bit (joke intended!)
+Binary works similarly in that we use both a decimal value (either a 1 or a 0), and place, to determine their overall value.
+It's pretty much the same system as base-10, except we are working with 0s and 1s, instead of 0-9.

 -->